 For example, at Google, OKRs are graded quarterly and applied with the scale from 0 to 1.
 However, employees do not have to hit the perfect scores all the time.
 Google believes that having a score between 0.6 and 0.7 means that you are making good progress.
 As a matter of fact, if you achieve the OKRs target easily, it could mean that you have set your goals too low.
 The evaluation process after each quarter is a good occasion for the employees to take account for the performance and analyse their improvement.

 By defining clear goals, every member of the organisation can focus on and work for one ultimate goal.
 OKRs keep everyone away from distraction and boost collaboration since every team member is well-informed and understands their priorities.
 There are more to OKRs to be explained.
-To learn how to get started with OKRs best practices, click here!
+To learn how to get started with OKRs best practices, please click here!